-Restrictive agreements and practices of any nature which have, as their object or effect, the prevention, distortion or restriction of competition in the whole or a part of the national market, are prohibited, and are both, in accordance with Law 18/2003, 11 June:

-- Null and void. - Punishable with a fine of up to 10% of the previous year's turnover for each of the undertakings participating in the infringement.
+Restrictive agreements and practices of any nature which have, as their object or effect, the prevention, distortion or restriction of competition in the whole or a part of the national market, are prohibited (Law No. 18/2003, 11 June, as amended).
+In addition, the conduct is considered null and void and punishable with a fine of up to 10% of the previous year's turnover for each of the undertakings creating an infringement.